seanmorris/libtuple-schema/README.md

 * options.min - Min length
 * options.max - Max length
-* options.map - Callback to transform the value after its been validated.
+* options.map - Callback to transform the value after it has been validated.
-* options.match - Throw a TypeError if this does NOT match
+* options.match - Throw a TypeError if this does _not_ match
-* options.noMatch - Throw a TypeError if this DOES match
+* options.noMatch - Throw a TypeError if this _does_ match
 * options.check - Throw a TypeError if this returns false.
 * options.nullable - Is this value nullable?
 * options.optional - Is this value optional?
-* options.default - If the value is optional & undefined or missing, use this value.
+* options.default - If the value is optional & `undefined`, use this value.
+* options.prefix - Throw a TypeError if the string does not start with this prefix.
+* options.suffix - Throw a TypeError if the string does not end with this suffix.
+* options.infix - Throw a TypeError if the string does not contain this infix.

 #### Schema.array(options)